 Being upfront and honest about your estate plan and why you chose to do the things you’ve done might be easier for your loved ones in the long run.
 It may cut out confusion, frustration or challenges in the future.
 And, as we mentioned above, telling loved ones about the estate plan doesn’t have to include your net worth or what beneficiaries will be receiving.

 For more information on this matter and for help deciding whether or not you should tell your loved ones about your estate planning in Raleigh NC, visit back with us on our next blog post.

-If you have any questions about estate planning, feel free to contact Eldreth Law Firm, PC.
+If you have any questions about estate planning, feel free to contact Eldreth Law Firm, PLLC.
 Our attorney in Raleigh NC is here to help you with all your estate planning needs.